Nilhcem/devfestnantes-2016/README.md

-# Mobilization 2016 Conference App
+# DevFest Nantes 2016 Conference App

-Sample app for the "2016 Android Developer Toolbox" talk at Mobilization VI, Łódź
+Sample app for the "2016 Android Developer Toolbox" talk at DevFest Nantes 2016

 ## Features

-![mobilization Android screenshots][]
+![Android screenshots][]

 * See all sessions
 * Manage your schedule